How she was chosen to be the only tourist in Bhutan - KTVZ

 A Connecticut native, he met Prince Jigyel Ugyen Wangchuck when they were students together at the elite Choate Rosemary Hall prep school and forged a lifelong friendship on the basketball court.

-DeSantis wears many hats: his tech company is working to digitize all of Bhutan’s cultural relics and, due to the lack of a US embassy in the kingdom, he serves in the role of “warden,” the closest thing to an American ambassador.
+Due to the lack of a US embassy in the kingdom, DeSantis serves in the role of “warden,” the closest thing to an American ambassador.
 He was instrumental in getting Bak back into Bhutan as a test case for how the country’s reopening could go.

 “In the end, the three parties that had to grant approval (for her visa) were the tourism council, the department of immigration, and the Covid task force,” he explains.